THE JANET SERNACK STORY

 LEARNING QUICKLY BY FAILING FAST

-I work hard at congruently walking my talk; I somehow manage to learn from my failures, even though they are painful at the time, and happily teach from my own embodied personal experiences.
-This has enabled me to develop confidence, emotional integrity, agility, authenticity and evocative leadership and coaching presence at the core of my work.
+I work hard at congruently walking my talk; I somehow manage to learn from my failures, even though they feel painful at the time, and I happily teach from my own embodied personal experiences.
+This has enabled me to develop confidence, emotional integrity and resilience, agility, authenticity, and evocative leadership and coaching presence which are at the core of my work.

-Finally, my husband and I recalibrated our vision for the future, making key quality of life and family decisions, which brought us back to Australia after six amazing and transformational years in Israel.
-This became our “MBA of life” qualification, from which to draw deep learning’s from our range of significant emotional events and life challenges.
+Finally, my husband and I took valuable timeout to recalibrate our vision for the future, making key quality-of-life and family decisions, which brought us back to Australia after six amazing and transformational years in Israel.
+Our range of challenging adventures in Israel became our “MBA of life” qualification, from which to draw deep learnings from our range of significant emotional events and life challenges.

 This heralded yet another personal and professional renewal and re-invention process, integrating all of the various flavours of my maverickness and misfitness collected over the past forty-five years.
-Focussing my attention and intention toward building a conscious collective globally whilst enjoying the benefits of beautiful Bayside Melbourne, acknowledged as one of the world’s most liveable cities.
+Focussing my attention and intention toward building a conscious collective globally, in the form of The Coach for Innovators Amplifiers, whilst enjoying the benefits of beautiful Bayside Melbourne, acknowledged as one of the world’s most liveable cities.

 Making new friends and joining new communities have helped us settle in.
-Where we enjoy the amazing range of seaside walks with our now advanced four-legged family, as well as discovering Melbourne’s amazing cultural leadership, awesome infrastructure, quality of life and diversity.
+Where we enjoy the amazing range of seaside walks with our now advanced four-legged family, as well as discover Melbourne’s amazing cultural leadership, awesome infrastructure, quality of life, and diversity.

-In the end, it’s all been about making a series of fundamental choices that have constantly shifted my way of being (mindsets and moods), thinking and acting.
-So that I can focus on creating the groundswell that unleashes new possibilities for positive change, and commitment to constantly re-educate and re-inventing myself and those brave and bold others who I connect and collaborate with to help make the world a better place.
+In the end, it’s all been about making a series of fundamental choices that have constantly shifted and adapted my way of being (mindsets and moods), thinking, and acting.
+So that I can continue to focus on creating the groundswell that unleashes new possibilities for positive and sustainable change, and commit to constantly unlearning, learning and relearning and re-invent myself and those brave and bold others who I connect, coach and collaborate with to help make the world a better place and contribute to the common good.